Creatiwity/witycms-doc/compatibility.md

 ## Browsers

-The compatibility of the wityCMS administration is compatible with all major browsers on the market:
+wityCMS is compatible with all major browsers on the market:

 * Firefox
 * Chrome
-* IE7 + (IE6 is not supported)
+* IE7+ (IE6 is not supported)
 * Safari
 * Opera